Welcome to Swindon North's Adult Training pages.

 Signing up to a course is simple; For Swindon North based courses all you have to do is complete the Online Module Application Form and the course director of that training course will email you details closer to the time.

-For courses outside of Swindon North: you'll need to email the course trainer and our Local Training Administrator electronically at least 4 weeks before the date of the module with a module application form (as a courtesy please also include your TA and/or GSL).
+For courses outside of Swindon North: you'll need to email the course trainer electronically at least 4 weeks before the date of the module with a module application form (as a courtesy please also include your TA and/or GSL).
 You'll receive acknowledgement that you're on the course and once attended your TA will be made aware and will help you with your validations for that module.